polar-app/polar-app/docs/SHARING.md

  - Alice wants to share a doc  and clicks 'share' in the sidebar

- - Alice gives access to a team (via her list of contacts) or via a (new) explicit email or recycles one from their contacts.
-She eventually just grants Bob.
+ - Alice gives access to either:

+     - ```share_target_team```: a team (via her list of contacts) that she has already joined.

+     - ```share_target_existing_email```: to an existing user contact (that she's added previously)

+     - ```share_target_new_email```: or via a (new) contact (via email address)

+ - If ```share_target_new_email```
- - Bob goes into her 'contacts' as a table entry for auto-completion in the future.
+     - New email (Bob) goes into her 'contacts' as a table entry for auto-completion in the future.

      - An email is sent to Bob letting him know what a document has been shared with him.

+     - Alice will update ```doc_permission``` with a record pointing to Bob to allow him to read the document.

- - A doc_peer record is written to Bob and from Alice giving Bob access to the DocID created by Alice.
+     - A ```doc_peer``` record is written to Bob and from Alice giving Bob access to the DocID created by Alice.
 This DocID can then be used by Bob to access all the resources of Alice's shared document (including image files).

      - Bob logs into Polar and sees a new document shared with him via the notifications bar at the top.
+We can find this by looking at the
+       ```doc_peer``` table to see which records have not been ```accepted```.

- - Bob accepts this document by clicking the 'add' button in the notifications dropdown.
+     - Bob accepts this document by clicking the 'add' button in the
+       notifications dropdown.

+     - We then migrate the ```doc_peer``` ```from``` column to use a contact_id
+       and migrate this user into a contact.

      - Once added Bob has a sharing section with a peer reference to Alice's doc.
-   Has added Alice as a contact, and a reciprocal 'grant' is given to Alice directly.
+       Has added Alice as a contact, and a reciprocal 'grant' is given to Alice
+       directly via the same mechanism of the ```doc_peer``` system only this
+       time Alice automatically accepts it since it's ```reciprocal```.
+Note
+       that we have to validate this reciprocity to make sure it's legitimate.

- - At this point both Bob and Alice are sharing access to each others's documents.
+     - At this point both Bob and Alice are sharing access to each others's
+       documents.

+  - If ```share_target_team```: (this part is tentative)
+     - An email is sent to everyone in the 'team' letting them know that Alice
+       has shared a document with them.

+     - Alice updates doc_peer granting access to anyone from that group access
+       to her document record.

+     - Alice will update ```doc_permission``` with a record pointing to the team to
+       allow him to read the document.

+     -

 # Dynamic and realtime updates to the DocMeta / viewer.